Cacti/documentation/syslog-plugin.md

 ### Syslog Removal Rules

-The syslog plugin allows administrators to delete incoming messeges so they are not stored in the DB.
+The Syslog plugin allows administrators to delete incoming messages so they are not stored in the DB.
-For example if you are not interested in seeing syslog messeges everytime a user logs into a device you may add a rule to delete the messege when its recived.
+For example, if you are not interested in seeing Syslog messages everytime a user logs into a device you may add a rule to delete the message when it's received.

 to do this click on the Syslog settings tab in the console then click removal rules